Breweries in the Aberdeen, Grampian and Northern Isles Branch Area

 Seb Jones started this micro brewery in Forres, Moray in 2013 and makes beer using the same water that goes into some of Scotland's finest single malt whiskies.

 The Spey Valley brewery was founded in 2007 by David MacDonald, a Distiller and a Farmer and is located in farm buildings at Mulben near Keith.
-Now greatly expanded since its small beginnings, their beer may be found in several pubs in the Aberlour and Craigellachie area.
-Beers include Sunshine On Keith and David's Not So Bitter!
+Now greatly expanded since its small beginnings, their beer may now be found in several pubs in Aberdeen such as the Prince of Wales, Krakatoa, Queen Vic and also in the the Aberlour and Craigellachie area.
+Beers include Sunshine On Keith, David's Not So Bitter and Spey Stout

 Formerly Highland Brewing Company, now re-branded as the Swannay Brewery.
 Rob Hill's brewery is in a former dairy on Orkney and has both a small and a large brew plant and brews a wide range of multi-award winning real ales, including Champion Beer of Scotland on 4 occasions!
 Most famous beer is possibly Scapa Special, but others include Island Hopping, Orkney Best and Orkney Blast.

 A modern craft brewery on the shores of Moray Firth in Lossiemouth.
 Brewing started in late 2012, and less than a year later Windswept Brewing Co Ltd were awarded Gold Medals for APA and Wolf as the Best Strong Bitter and Best Premium Strong Beers in Scotland by the Society of Independent Brewers.
-The beers are suitable for vegans and vegetarians.
-Windswept was named the best new brewery in Scotland 2013 by RateBeer.
+The beers are suitable for vegans and vegetarians

 Nearby Breweries in the Highland and Western Isles Branch Area